Saturday, July 20, 2013

 Representing your country internationally is always a matter of great pride: Aminul Islam

 When you think about Aminul Islam, the picture of a composed and disciplined character comes into your mind.
 In his playing days, he was the symbol of hope and assurance for Bangladesh cricket.
-His services towards Bangladesh cricket are huge while his dedication is an example to emulate for the young generation.
+His services towards Bangladesh cricket are huge and his dedication is an example to emulate for the young generation.

-CS: You chose to play cricket in an era when soccer was the most popular sport in Bangladesh.
+Fenomeno: You chose to play cricket in an era when soccer was the most popular sport in Bangladesh.
 What influenced you to take cricket as a profession?

 Aminul Islam: When I was young, soccer was the heart and soul of every Bangladeshi.
 Soccer stars like Salauddini, Chunnu, Kaiser Hamid, and Aslam were household names.
 I also wanted to be a soccer player.
 Those soccer players were so amazing that they inspired a generation to take soccer seriously.